A team of doctors and other professionals discuss the best treatment and care for you. They are called a multidisciplinary team (MDT).

 Your doctor will talk to you about your treatment, its benefits and the possible side effects.

-NHS guidelines emphasise that all head and neck cancer patients should be under the care of an MDT.
+NHS guidelines say that all people with head and neck cancer should be under the care of an MDT.
 Your team includes:

 - specialist head and neck surgeons